 So your name is German, but it's spelled like German.
 So if you're listening to this, if you're trying to spell Germann, it's just German.
 So how, how did you take the word German and pronounce it German?

-Dan: We'd have to ask the folks that were working at Ellis Island in 1919 when my grandparents came over on a boat from Poland in the Ukraine.
+Dan: We'd have to ask the folks that were working at Ellis Island in 1919 when my grandparents came over on a boat from Poland in Ukraine.
 And a letter got dropped and you end up with Garman

 Howard: Well, one of the things I want to do, and I might take a break from the podcast now, I love your website and you have a like five videos on this, would you mind emailing a youtube file or some type of a file that we could just insert them into the podcast right now, so they could actually see what you're doing and then we'll talk?
 Because you’ve really got some nice videos that explain.

 Do you have orthodontic relapse patients?
-One to three teeth that need corrected?
+One to three teeth that need to be corrected?
 We can teach you to competently treat patients using aligners or braces.
-This is a great way to accommodate patient’s desire to stay with you and your trusted team.
+This is a great way to accommodate the patient’s desire to stay with you and your trusted team.
 Patients save money while you are paid handsomely.
 Visit our website to view our quickstart guide with photo examples of ideal first patients.

 In Orthobrain, written diagnosis and treatment plan will be branded for your practice to add confidence and awareness to your patients.
 The written report will include pictures of models and abnormal findings.
-Each treatment objective will have a color coded prognosis to help you and your patient feel good when expectations are met or exceeded.
-The thoroughness of the detailed personalized treatment plans will give your team and your patients confidence and trust.
+Each treatment objective will have a color-coded prognosis to help you and your patient feel good when expectations are met or exceeded.
+The thoroughness of the detailed personalized treatment plans will give your team and your patient's confidence and trust.

 The video of a proposed diagnosis and treatment plan is intended to help you learn orthodontics directly from an expert orthodontic specialist, that is reviewing your patient.
 We carefully look at all of the photographs and x-rays to help you create a comprehensive diagnosis and treatment plan.
 Our video should help you learn orthodontics while giving you the confidence to make you and your patient look good.
 By means of an example, let's look at the midline difference between the upper and lower arches.
 You'll note that the lower midline is to the left of the upper midline.
 This is the result of several factors.
 Looking at the occlusal view of the lower arch you can see that there is more crowding on the lower left than on the lower right.
 Therefore, the lower right teeth have drifted over to the left, giving us the midline difference.
 Another factor contributing to the midline shift is the crossbite between tooth number ten, the upper left lateral incisor, and the lower canine.
 As you know, crossbites can oftentimes contribute to shifting of the jaw.
 Finally, looking at the upper arch relative to the face, you can see that the upper arch is just a little bit to the right of the facial midline.
 So combining those three factors gives us a significant shift in the upper and lower midlines.
 The video would continue to diagnose each of the different problems that we see and then also provide a proposed treatment plan to resolve all those issues.
 Doctors tell us that our diagnosis and treatment plans give them the confidence to treat more orthodontic patients.